 The security routine at airports can be infuriating.
 Not only do you need to take off your jacket and belt and empty your pockets, you need to choose between a full body scan or a pat-down, and wait in line while your carry-on goes through the x-ray machine ahead of you.
+Don’t worry, it won’t harm your wireless headphones which are excellent for travel.
+If you would like to pick up a pair of them, here are some reviews

 With more than three-quarters of a billion people passing through US airports each year, the struggle that the understaffed and underfunded TSA has on its hands is only understandable.
 In response to increasing public pressure to speed up airport security lines, the organization has come up with the Trusted Traveler program.